I received a question on Twitter that I’ve heard before:

 Then we see a doc and the offer to fix the “obvious” problem, the hammer toe, is made.
 Don’t get me wrong, hammer toes need to be fixed often, but only when they are THE PROBLEM.

 The problems with this logic, actually lack of logic, are many.
-The hammer toe often needs no surgery, unless it is the actual source of pain at top of knuckle.
+The hammer toe often needs no surgery, unless it is the actual source of pain at top of the knuckle.
 The underlying true problem is all the while missed and never addressed.
+I have seen my share of patients come in with a surgically corrected straight toe still in pain only because the pain was not addressed by the deformity correction.
+Accurate shot, wrong target!

 Here is the kicker, the original inciting problem, the isolated gastrocnemius contracture can be fixed without surgery thus fixing the actual pain, the second MTP synovitis.
 Sometimes one must think outside the box.